dbca-wa/urODK/README.md

 form design to data analysis and dissemination using OpenDataKit and ruODK.

+Before we start, read the brief [overview](https://dbca-wa.github.io/ruODK/) of electronic data capture using OpenDataKit, and how ruODK fits into that picture.

 ## Build a form <a href="#build"></a>

 There are many ways to create a valid XForm.
 The friendliest way is to